-Warmsworth Primary School
+Art at Warmsworth Primary School

-The art curriculum is aspirational and promotes the vision that all children are artists; all able to become 21st century citizens who are able to achieve a career in the wide and varied art profession.
+The art curriculum is aspirational and promotes the vision that all children are artists; all able to become 21st century citizens able to achieve a career in the wide and varied art profession.

-The progression document outlines the skills to be taught each year across all 5 areas.
+The progression document outlines the skills to be taught each year across all 4 areas.
 These have been developed to meet and exceed the requirements of the NC.
-By developing their control and mastery of tools, techniques and media, our children can express their ideas successfully.
+By developing their control and mastery of tools, techniques and media, they can express their ideas successfully.

-Over a half term, children will investigate media, tools and techniques, develop relevant skills and investigate an artist, if appropriate, culminating into producing a piece of art.
+Over a half term, children will investigate media, tools and techniques, develop relevant skills and investigate an artist if appropriate, culminating into producing a piece of art.
 They will also be given opportunity to evaluate their learning.

 Children’s metacognitive development is enhanced through the delivery of a careful learning sequence, and, alongside high expectations and a culture in school where art is appreciated, challenge is celebrated and the highest possible outcomes are achievable by all.

-We celebrate our artists and learning through an annual Art Award where artwork is judged by school councillors and the winners awarded with artistic prizes.
+High quality work is displayed and celebrated widely across school and we also have an annual Art Award where artwork is judged by our School Councillors and the winners are awarded with artistic resources.

 The impact of the art curriculum is seen through the high quality artwork displayed throughout school which is appreciated by pupils, parents, the wider community and commented upon by all visitors to school.

+Children enjoy the subject and are eager to learn.
+Pupil voice echoes the success of the subject and pupils refer to ‘being able to be artists’ and show a positive ‘can-do’ approach to developing their skills.
 Skills are embedded and applied in a variety of contexts both within an art lesson and in incidental art experiences which enhance the wider curriculum.
 They are becoming more skilful and standards remain high.
 This is reflected in lesson visits and work scrutiny.

 Warmsworth Primary School Art Exhibition for the Stancee Wedd Award